 When you travel you step out of your comfort zone.
 You meet new people with different customs, beliefs, and backgrounds, and no matter how carefully you plan, things are bound to go wrong.
 As I began reading over my travel diaries in preparation for this blog, I kept seeing the phrase, be more careful, I must be more careful, next time I’ll be more careful, etc.

 Actually, the more I think about it, I’m not sure I like that phrase.
 In many ways, it’s the antithesis of travel, If you’re too careful you might never leave your home.
 You might never dare to travel at all and what would be the fun in that?
-Better to say you resolve to learn from your mistakes and do better next time.
+Better to say you’ll learn from your mistakes and do better next time.
 Frankly, since you’ll mistakes no matter where you are – even in your living room – you might as well make a monkey of yourself in an exotic place full of travelers who are just as happy and confused as you.

 Epic Travail Fails